adi2809/TestEmailSystem/README.md

 ## Key features

 - **Knowledge base driven responses** – Advising templates and follow-up prompts are stored in `data/knowledge_base.json`, making it easy to update content without touching the code.
+- **Smarter query understanding** – Domain-specific synonyms, token augmentation, and utterance similarity create robust matches even when students use unfamiliar phrasing.
 - **Confidence-aware automation** – Responses are auto-sent only when similarity exceeds the 0.95 threshold and all template fields are satisfied.
 Otherwise, the system supplies a draft and clear reasons for human review.
+- **Ambiguity detection** – When multiple templates score similarly, the advisor flags the message for human review rather than guessing.
 - **Explainable ranking** – The top matches (with confidence scores) are returned with every decision so advisors can understand why a template was chosen.
 - **Command line interface** – Generate responses locally from the terminal or integrate with other systems via JSON output.
 - **Extensible Python package** – Core components are organized as a reusable module (`email_advising`) with clean data models and utilities.
+- **Automatic metadata enrichment** – The advisor can infer student names, terms, and deadline dates from the incoming message to fill in template placeholders.
-- **Retrieval-augmented references** – The advisor surfaces supporting documents from `data/reference_corpus.json` (or a custom corpus) and adds citation-style references with URLs to every response.
+- **Retrieval-augmented references** – The advisor surfaces supporting documents from `data/reference_corpus.json` (or a custom corpus) and adds citation-style references with URLs to every response using diversity-aware re-ranking.
 - **LLM-ready composition** – Swap the default template composer for the `LLMEmailComposer` to let a large language model polish the draft while still grounding the answer in retrieved references.

 ## Getting started